damianhakert/damianhakert.github.io/source/_posts/2014-12-22-gitlab-7-6-and-ci-5-3-released.markdown

 GitLab 7.6 introduces support for authentication with Kerberos, in addition to the various OAuth providers, LDAP and Active Directory authentication.

-We hope this will help people introduce GitLab in all kinds of organisations.

 ## Other changes